-- (a) an indication that the request is made for the registration of a designated patent and the grant of a standard patent (R); - (b) the name of the applicant; - (c) a reference to the corresponding designated patent (i.e. the publication number of the designated patent and the date of its publication); and - (d) the publication number of the corresponding request to record.
+- (a) an indication that the request is made for the registration of a designated patent and the grant of a standard patent (R); - (b) information identifying the applicant, such as the name and address of the applicant; - (c) a reference to the corresponding designated patent (i.e. the publication number of the designated patent and the date of its publication); and - (d) the publication number of the corresponding request to record.